 The Ally Bank Raise Your Rate CD

 I’m a big fan of Ally Bank because they really do offer products that are in their customers’ best interests.
 The Ally Raise Your Rate CD is definitely one of those products.
-It is a 2-year term CD with some great features that put it at the top of its class:
+It is a 2-year or 4-year term CD with some great features that put it at the top of its class:

 - Open with $0 – no minimum to open

-- No monthly fees for the CD
+- No monthly or maintenance fees for the CD

 - Ten Day Best Rate Guarantee – note that this is one of my favorite features.
 Instead of taking whatever the interest rate is the day you fund the CD (like most banks), Ally will apply the best interest rate within ten days of opening or when your Ally CD renews, you automatically get the best rate offered during those ten days.